-Producer Michael Balcon lured Alfred Hitchcock into signing an exclusive contract with the promise of total artistic freedom.
+In the mid-1930s, producer Michael Balcon lured director Alfred Hitchcock into signing an exclusive contract with the promise of total artistic freedom.
 Balcon kept his promise and Hitchcock began perfecting his brand.
 The Man Who Knew Too Much (1934) was the first film under Hitchcock’s new contract.
-Invigorated by the critical and commercial success of the 1934 thriller, Hitchcock enthusiastically dove into The 39 Steps, the second and perhaps best of the six movies he made for Balcon — it’s still one of the director’s best films.
+Invigorated by the critical and commercial success of the 1934 thriller, Hitchcock enthusiastically dove into The 39 Steps, the second and perhaps best of the six movies he made for Balcon.

 The 39 Steps is an adaptation of John Buchan’s 1915 novel of the same name, but book and film are very different.
 I read the novel in high school — I remember enjoying it a great deal — and the book takes place during the early years of World War I.